The Demographic Transition Revisited:

 John Knodel (1974) states that "`[T]he decline in infant mortality

-could not have been an initiating cause of the fertility decline
+could not have been an initiating cause of the fertility decline in

-the same time as infant mortality."
+time as infant mortality."

-Still stronger evidence that declining mortality
+Still stronger evidence that declining mortality was

-which led Europe into the fertility transition.
+led Europe into the fertility transition.
 Catherine Rollet-Echalier

-(1990) finds that small family size was established by 1850, but
+(1990) finds that small family size was established by 1850, but the

-twentieth century.
+century.

-Reader take note that even in Europe, the model
+Reader take note that even in Europe, the model for

-for the demographic transition, a sequence of urbanization, modernization,
+the demographic transition, a sequence of urbanization,

-declining infant mortality and increasing prosperity followed
+modernization, declining infant mortality and increasing prosperity

-sequence.
+different sequence.

 Expect to see that parents want more children